1952/3 in photos

 Headington recovered from this setback to win the title on goal average from Merthyr, who threw away their chances by losing three times in the run-in to teams at the other end of the table, and Bedford had to settle for third place by two points.
 Two years later, four regular members of this successful Headington side, Craig, Johnny Crichton, Ronnie Steel and Harry Yates (who didn’t play in this game), moved to Bedford to participate in the club’s most successful era.

 This is the reserve line up (with ball-boys) that beat Spalding 6-1 at The Eyrie on 18 April 1953 to win the United Counties League Cup.
 Results elsewhere on the same day also assured them of the league championship.
 The attendance was 4,910, higher than for a number of first eleven matches that season.
+(See The Eaglets for more on the reserves in this period)

 Back row: Tommy Ruff (trainer), Ronnie Rooke (player-manager), Jimmy Ayton, Frank Boulton, Billy Butler, Eddie Painter.